RediIbra/Video-Game-Reviews-NextJs/README.md

 # Video-Game-Reviews-NextJs
-A webpage which show video games reviews
+A webpage which show video games reviews and informations